Know The Right Way To Ventilate A Shipping Container

 It is one of the side effects of excessive condensation developing inside a shipping container.
 Moisture combined with high temperatures leads to the mold appearance that corrupts fabric, food, paper, packaging, and more.

-This problem is of the outermost importance to prevent by implementing shipping container venting.
+This problem is of the outermost importance to prevent by implementing shipping container vents.
 Other interventions like treating surfaces with some sort of disinfectant have a very limited and temporary effect.

 Fumes